jsa-research/limbus-buildgen/README.md

 npm install
 ```

-Then run both unit- and integration tests using `npm test`
+Then run both unit- and integration tests using `npm test` (_Currently this is broken on Windows.
+Run the tests separately instead._)

 To run each separately, use `npm run-script unit-test`for unit tests and `npm run-script integration-test` for integration tests.

+## Download dependencies manually
+Download and extract Duktape from `http://duktape.org/` and extract into `dependencies/duktape-1.0.1`.
+Version 1.0.1 is currently used.

 ## Roadmap
 These are things that are planned for a 0.2 version: